 - Secular Organization for Sobriety (SOS) is dedicated solely to helping individuals achieve and maintain sobriety/abstinence from alcohol and drug addiction through anonymous support groups.
-Submit an inquiry to find meetings in your area.
+Find a meeting: https://www.sossobriety.org/#find-a-meeting-section

 - SMART Recovery uses a 4-point self-empowering addiction recovery program and through support groups.
 Additional information on meetings in your area is available.

 - Policy on Systemwide Smoke and Tobacco Free Environment

 The California Smoker’s Helpline is a telephone program that can help you quit smoking.
 Helping services are free.
 Services include self-help, counseling over the phone, and a referral list of other programs.

 - American Lung Association’s smoking cessation resource